- Case Interview

 Management Consulting 101 Industry Knowledge Required For Consulting Case Interview

-Thank you for 3 excellent questions.
+Thank you for 3 excellent questions on consulting industry knowledge.
 Those are all interesting and deep questions.
 They show that you have already invested in case practice.
 They all make me think quite a bit to answer.
 Please see my responses below:

 Question 1: Sometimes, cases background might not be the one we familiar with, like I’m in financial industry so I have domain knowledge for this type but most of the time might not be the case.
 I am wondering if it’s necessary to go through some common industry for industry insight study (TMT etc…) just to prepare for case interview.
 (My concern is whether the core insight of certain industry might be the key point to ace the case)